 - To allow a maximum of 3 non-transferable resident permits per household, plus 1 transferrable resident visitor permit, each at an annual cost of £25; - Households with an appropriate off-road parking facility to be restricted to 2 resident permits per household, plus 1 transferrable resident visitor permit; - Resident permits to be virtual permits registered by vehicle registration number and implemented via a virtual system; - All permits to be renewed on an annual basis with the charge implemented at the next renewal; - One transferrable residents' visitor permit to be available per household at a charge of £25 this would be a transferable paper based permit; - One transferrable resident visitor permit to be made available to households within shared use permit schemes at a charge of £25 - The current paper-based scratchcard system for multiple visitors be discontinued and replaced with a virtual system, with an option for residents to telephone the parking services team who would be able to book time on-line.
-This option would continue to be specific to permit only restrictions and charged at £1 for a maximum of 3 hours. - 5 That the Council only consider shared use schemes (i.e. limited waiting with an exemption for permits or pay and display with an exemption for permits) in areas that have a high level of commercial demand, to support the vitality of these areas.

-This should apply to all schemes moving forward, but would not be retro fit to such areas that already have a resident-only permit scheme.

-6 That the income generated from permits to be used to support the operational costs of the permit parking system and consideration be given to any surplus generated to be used to fund new permit parking schemes that meet the Council's criteria and wider network management objectives.
+This option would continue to be specific to permit only restrictions and charged at £1 for a maximum of 3 hours. - That the Council only consider shared use schemes (i.e. limited waiting with an exemption for permits or pay and display with an exemption for permits) in areas that have a high level of commercial demand, to support the vitality of these areas. - This should apply to all schemes moving forward, but would not be retro fit to such areas that already have a resident-only permit scheme. - That the income generated from permits to be used to support the operational costs of the permit parking system and consideration be given to any surplus generated to be used to fund new permit parking schemes that meet the Council's criteria and wider network management objectives.

-7 That the following modified parking assessment criteria be adopted: Criteria Level 1.
-Amount of on-street at least 85% of parking space occupied for at least 3 hours per parking available dav at least 30% of parked vehicles 2.
-Amount of on-street parking used by nonestimated to be non-residents residents 3.
-Only shared use restrictions to be implemented in areas that have commercial demand 4.
-Hours of restriction to be appropriate to the parking problem identified 5.
-Level of resident support at least 51% of households in the for scheme street to respond in favour That the introduction of the new system will include a guarantee that permit 8 areas will be monitored for enforcement at least once per day.
+7 That the following modified parking assessment criteria be adopted:

+Criteria Level nount of on-street king available at least 85% of parking space occupied for at least 3 hours per day par nount of on-street rking used by non- idents at least 30% of parked vehicles estimated to be non-residents res imp ly shared use strictions to be blemented in areas that we commercial demand - app urs of restriction to be propriate to the parking bblem identified - vel of resident support scheme at least 51% of households in the street to respond in favour

-9 That existing permit schemes can be withdrawn in instances where a majority of households within a scheme do not wish the scheme to continue.
+- That the introduction of the new system will include a guarantee that permit areas will be monitored for enforcement at least once per day. - That existing permit schemes can be withdrawn in instances where a majority of households within a scheme do not wish the scheme to continue.